The Legal Hall of Fame: 10 Key Figures in the History of Law

 - Abraham Lincoln (1809-1865) was a lawyer who changed the face of the country during the American Civil War when he served as the 16th President of the U.S. He preserved the Union, ended slavery, and promoted economic and financial modernization.
 Self-educated, Lincoln became a country lawyer, an Illinois state legislator, and a one-term member of the United States House of Representatives, but failed in two attempts at a seat in the United States Senate.
 A great orator, his 1863 Gettysburg Address has become the most quoted speech in American history.

 - Belva Lockwood (1830-1917) because the first woman to argue a case before the Supreme Court.
 She also successfully lobbied for a bill to provide female federal employees the same pay as men.
 Denied entry into law school because she was a woman, Belva Lockwood studied privately with a member of the administration of the National University Law School and earned a law degree in 1873.
 In one of her most famous cases, she appeared in front of the Supreme Court on behalf of the Cherokee people regarding money owed to them from the U.S. government.
-In 1906, Lockwood won a $5 million award for her clients.
+In 1906, Lockwood won a $5 million award (equivalent to approximately 190 million dollars today) for her clients.
 At the time, she also was the only woman who was a candidate for the U.S. Presidency.

 - George Washington Williams (1849-1891) was a pastor, an attorney, and a legislator who made history as the first African-American to serve in the Ohio House of Representatives.
 The son of a laborer, Williams enlisted at age 14 in the Union Army and fought in the American Civil War.
 He was ordained as a minister in 1874, then he moved to Cincinnati to study law.
 Williams is best known, however, for his book, History of the Negro Race in America from 1619 to 1880, published in 1882.
 There had been several works written on this subject by black historians, but Williams’ work was the first account that strove for historical accuracy.
 Williams’ research for his next work, A History of the Negro Troops in the War of the Rebellion (1888), involved the gathering of oral histories from black Civil War veterans and the culling of newspaper accounts, both techniques which subsequently became basic resources in American historiography.